OnyxTao/madcolor/readme.md

 #### -o, --output
 Write output to a file instead of stdout

-#### -p, --paste
+#### -nopaste
-Write output to the clipboard in addition to stdout or input file
+Suppress output to the clipboard in addition to stdout or input file.
+By default, output is **always** copied to the clipboard.

 #### -q, --quiet
 By default, debug / verbose output goes to both stderr and the logfile;
 this flag suppresses output to logfile.

+#### --stdout
+Always send output to stdout, even when writing to a file.

 #### -t, --text
 Supply a string to decorate.
 Otherwise, the default string is decorated and returned.